Monday, December 28, 2020

 Of course, that was not the end of the story.
 After I passed my Form 6 government examination (HSC) in 1971, I could not afford to continue tertiary education and I had no choice but to get a job.
 I managed to secure a job as a Draftsman in the Structural Engineering Design Office of JKR Hqs.

 Still, my desire to continue further study did not end after securing a job at JKR.
 I applied to a few Universities in UK to do a civil engineering degree course.
 Among them, University of Southampton made an offer to me.
 However, a letter of support from someone who was financially sound and had a bank account was required.
-A kind friend managed to convince her mother who ran a sundry shop to get her bank to write a letter of financial support which was sent to the University.
+A kind friend, Fen Lan managed to convince her mother who ran a sundry shop (Wan Chong) to get her bank to write a letter of financial support which was sent to the University.
 By then, even with an offer from a university in UK, the idea of taking up such offer was still a monumental challenge because of the lack of and uncertainty in finance.

-Just when I was caught in two minds about whether to pursue the offer, I saw an advertisement in a local newspaper of an offer of scholarship to do an engineering degree course in a local university.
+Just when I was caught in two minds about whether to pursue the offer from UK, I saw an advertisement in a local newspaper of an offer of scholarship to do an engineering degree course in a local university.
 I applied and I was successful and secured a place in the University of Malaya.
 Finally, my dream to pursue a tertiary education in civil engineering became a reality in 1973.

 Upon my graduation, I had my father to accompany me to witness my convocation where I was conferred the Bachelor Degree in Civil Engineering in June 1978 at the University Auditorium.
 It was the only trip that I had travelled with my father alone.
 He was indeed a proud man and though I had never asked him about the past, I am sure that my dad must have been happy that the decision he made to allow me to continue my Form 6 was the right one.